Competitive Comparison

 Not supported.

-Runtime threat monitoring / live alerts Yes
+Runtime first-triage monitoring / alert handoff Yes

 Yes